 The day quickly arrived when all foreigners were forced to move into an overcrowded prison camp.
 They lived in very bad conditions.
 There was no running water, the bathrooms did not work, and they were given only a small bowl of soup and bread at each meal.
 Eric made the best of it though.
 He knew they could be there for a very long time.
 He set up church services, schooling for the children, sporting activities, and helped take care of the sick.
 He became the most respected person in the camp because of his good attitude.

-Eric would not have ever imagined it, but his devotion to God and commitment to spread the story of Jesus did not end in that brutal prison camp.
-His life and testimony is remembered around the world.
+Eric Liddell would not have ever imagined it, but his devotion to God and commitment to spreading the story of Jesus did not end in that brutal prison camp.
+His life and testimony are remembered around the world.
 His story has touched the hearts of millions through a movie about him that won the Academy Award.
 It is called Chariots of Fire.
+Watch Liddell win the Gold in the movie clip below!

-- Why didn't Eric want to run in the Olympic 100-meter race?
+- Why didn't Eric Liddell want to run in the Olympic 100-meter race?

 - What did Eric find in his pocket on the day of the 400-meter race?
 How did it encourage him?

-- Why did Eric decide to stop running in races?
+- Why did Liddell decide to stop running in races?

 - What kind of difficulties did Eric find in China?